mathmotta/react-o-hero/README.md

 A project that brings together those who want to help to those who needs.

-This is a use case Web and App idea for training.
+This is a use case Web and App idea for training Javascript, NodeJS and React.

 # Technologies used